mrgrim/MUP/README.md

 * If VanillaFix and FoamFix are both loaded and FoamFix has the "patchChunkSerialization" setting on, VanillaFix's mixin will be disabled to prevent a crash.
 It is recommended to simply disable the FoamFix setting to avoid any future problems.
+* Recurrent Complex has an optimization called a "Height Map Freezer" designed to suppress vanilla light updates during structure generation.
+It depends on vanilla lighting calls to clean up afterward which do not function when using the Newlight optimization.
+Since Newlight already batches updates, this patch simply disables this optimization in Recurrent Complex.

 ## Optimizations

 ### Newlight